bertkdowns/thesis/notes/ahuora.live-wishlist.md

     prediction that it doesn't need to solve it.
   - a method to flag anomalies, if we get data coming in that is very different to what we expect the input data to be.
 ```

+# What I can do

+Since these projects are intended to be done by others, I probably shouldn't try develop the core of it.
+However, I can do some related things:

+- Find/Make an OPCUA server for the Tennessee Eastman Process, or simulate one from the data I was given of the factory/geothermal plant.
+- Update the Ahuora platform to provide the json files with more of the scenario data
+- better define what the Results format should be out of each.
+Should you have to define what results you want as an input to the AhuoraLiveSolver?
+Possibly this is best, but does that limit its ability to be a digital twin? don't you want as much as possible?
+How does the AhuoraOnline know the data format to predict?